HichamBI/HichamBI.github.io/_posts/2015-03-15-Export-SVG-to-PDF-with-Batik-SVG-Toolkit.markdown

 ##### Creating the main class :

-We are going to create a class that contains all methods we need :
+We are going to create a class that contains all methods we need to create our report:

 #####- Class initialization
-Create our SVGGraphics2D that will allow us to generate the main SVG stream that contains all our graphics.
+Create SVGGraphics2D instance that will allow us to generate the main SVG stream.

 1. Get a DOMImplementation and create an instance of org.w3c.dom.Document.
 2. Get a SVGGeneratorContext from Document instance and create an instance of SVGGraphics2D.